- Where to stay

 Nature’s Best is Sweden’s only sustainable label for nature-based experiences.
 In short, it’s ecotourism for responsible companies working with nature and cultural tourism, and for conscious travellers.
 Many of the approved accommodation providers can be found in northern Sweden, including the following three:

 Sample glamping with a twist at Sápmi Nature Camp.
-At this eco-lodge, situated in the UNESCO World Heritage Site of Laponia, you’ll sleep in ‘lavu’ (small tepee-like tents) and learn about the Sámi way of life as well as the history of reindeer herding from families who have grown up here.
+At this eco-lodge, situated in the UNESCO World Heritage Site of Laponia, you’ll sleep in a ‘lavvu’ (a small tepee-like tent) and learn about the Sámi way of life as well as the history of reindeer herding from families who have grown up here.

-Similarly, the Vinka family, who have lived in the area for centuries, have welcomed guests to the secluded Geunja The Sámi Eco Lodge for decades.
+Similarly, the Vinka family, who has lived in the area for centuries, has welcomed guests to the secluded Geunja The Sámi Eco Lodge for decades.
 Located beyond Ammarnäs, literally at the end of the road, they only take in a maximum of 12 groups a year, and those who stay here can immerse themselves in Sámi culture, food and traditions.

 At the eco-lodge Arctic Retreat, you’ll stay in log timber cabins with private jacuzzies next to Sweden’s largest forest river, the Råne River.
-A range of activities linked to the river and adapted to the seasons are offered – from kayaking and fishing in the summer to skiing and husky tours in the winter.
+Various activities linked to the river and adapted to the seasons are offered – from kayaking and fishing in the summer to skiing and husky tours in the winter.

 Granö Beckasin, Västerbotten